Skip to content

 Answer: China.
 1899 to 1901; an anti-foreign, anti-imperialist uprising in northern China.

-The “Boxers” were members of the Society of Righteous and Harmonious Fists, a Chinese secret society.
-The Eight-Nation Alliance suppressed the rebellion in 1901.
+The “Boxers” came from the Society of Righteous and Harmonious Fists, a Chinese secret society.
+An Eight-Nation Alliance crushed the uprising in 1901.

 87. Which philosopher wrote Critique of Pure Reason?